Around 1949, Zundapp began preliminary design work on an entirely new model for the KS

 In early 1950 a second prototype was completed.
 With an engine that differed from the

-original KS600 in many respects the bike was christened the KS601.
+original KS600 in many respects, the new bike was rechristened the KS601.
 To further distinguish

 it, not only from BMW but also prior Zundapps, the black frame now sported fenders, tool

-box, fuel tank, fork cover, and head light housing appointed in the famous Zundapp lime
+box, fuel tank, fork cover, and head light housing all appointed in the famous Zundapp

 The newly designed 597 cc motor, with two

 carburetors, produced 28 Hp at 4700 Rpm with peak torque of 33.6 Ft.
 Lbs